dvschwab/etl-to-aws-rds/README.md

 ## Database Schema

-This is the database schema conceptualized as an Entity-Relationship (ER).
+This is the database schema conceptualized with an Entity-Relationship Diagram (ERD).

 ![](Images/pokemon_EER_model_image.png)